SteffRhes/SparQrawler/README.md

 After launching you would type in the necesseray values (triplestore URL, neo4j user and password (assuming localhost!), after which the sparql query would be typed in.

+### Interpretation of result in neo4j and in terminal

+In the neo4j web browser for reasons of compactness, the individual nodes are not saved.
+What you see in neo4j then is:

+* Groups.
+Each node in neo4j represents a group of rdf nodes
+* Number of nodes in groups.
+This is used as label to be displayed in neo4j
+* Hovering with the mouse over nodes in neo4j: the defining neighbourhood of a group is displayed and if the group only contains one rdf node this single node is displayed.
+* Hovering with the mouse over relations in neo4j: the count of this relation between the respective groups

+In the console after the grouping and persisting data to neo4j is done, a summary of all groups is printed (and their contained nodes).

 ## How to compile

 If you want to compile it yourself then use maven to do so, in the root directory of SparQrawler where there is the pom.xml file, run